More About CDs and Jumbo CD Accounts

 At the end of the term, you’ll receive your original deposit plus any interest earned, which is typically paid out in a lump sum.
 You can then choose to either roll your funds over or withdraw your funds without penalty.

-At SaveBetter, customers can visit their account dashboard and easily change their CD rollover preferences up until a CD is set to mature.
+At Raisin, customers can visit their account dashboard and easily change their CD rollover preferences up until a CD is set to mature.

 Can I Withdraw Money from a Jumbo CD Account?